-A borrower (or any successor borrower) on a mortgage loan in the pool may be structured as a tenancy-in-common.
+A borrower on a mortgage loan in the pool may be structured as a tenancy-in-common.
 A tenancy-in-common is formed by two or more persons or entities, each of which has an undivided interest in the assets of the tenancy-in-common.
-To ensure that control of the tenancy-in-common is maintained by one or more of the original parties, the mortgage loan documents generally restrict certain transfers of ownership interests and may prohibit the tenancy-in-common parties from amending the tenancy-in-common agreement or taking other specified actions without our consent.
-A tenancy-in-common borrower's failure to comply with these provisions may result in an event of default under the mortgage loan.
+The mortgage loan documents generally restrict certain transfers of ownership interests and may prohibit the tenancy-in-common parties from amending the tenancy-in-common agreement or taking other specified actions without our consent.
+The failure of a tenancy-in-common borrower to comply with these provisions may result in an event of default on the mortgage loan.